vasilionjea/node-docker-template/README.md

 # API
-An example NodeJS service with Docker & CI/CD using Github Actions.
+An example Node service with Docker & CI/CD using Github Actions.
+Docker is used to containerize our app and start it with any other services it depends on (_in our example Redis_).
+Two Github Actions are being used – one to run unit tests on every push/pull request to the `main` branch, and another action is used to build the production Docker image for our app and push it to Docker Hub.

 The _Dockerfile_ is used by the _build-image.yml_ Github action to build a production image such as `vasilionjea/fish-species-api:v1.0.2` and to push the image to Docker Hub.

-The _compose.yml_ file defines the containerized services for this application and it's used by the `docker compose up` command to run these services.
+The _compose.yml_ file defines the containerized services for our app and it's used by the `docker compose up` command to run these services.
 The `prod` service (_our node app_) uses a prod image from our Docker Hub account/project.

 The _compose.dev.yml_ file defines the containerized services for development and it's used when running the command `docker compose -f compose.dev.yml up --build` to build a development image and start the dev services.
 Docker volumes sync changing source code between the container and the host machine.